pallets/flask/docs/cli.rst

 bottom of the file.
 That way every time you activate your virtualenv you automatically also activate the correct application name.

-Edit the activate script for the shell you use, for example:
+Edit the activate script for the shell you use.
+For example:

 Unix Bash: ``venv/bin/activate``::

-    FLASK_APP=foo.py
+    FLASK_APP=hello
     export FLASK_APP

 Windows CMD.exe: ``venv\Scripts\activate.bat``::

-    set "FLASK_APP=foo.py"
+    set "FLASK_APP=hello"
     :END

 Debug Flag